Human nutrition: Alcohol (ethanol)

 Pure ethanol provides 7 calories per gram.
 For distilled spirits, a standard serving in the United States is 1.5 fluid ounces, which at 40% ethanol (80 proof), would be 14 grams and 98 calories.
 Wine and beer contain a similar range of ethanol for servings of 5 ounces and 12 ounces, respectively, but these beverages also contain non-ethanol calories.
 A 5-ounce serving of wine contains 100 to 130 calories.
 A 12-ounce serving of beer contains 95 to 200 calories.
-According to the U.S. Department of Agriculture, based on NHANES 2013-2014 surveys, women ages 20 and up consume on average 6.8 grams/day and men consume on average 15.5 grams/day.
+According to the U.S. Department of Agriculture, based on NHANES 2013–2014 surveys, women ages 20 and up consume on average 6.8 grams/day and men consume on average 15.5 grams/day.
 Ignoring the non-alcohol contribution of those beverages, the average ethanol calorie contributions are 48 and 108 cal/day.
 Alcoholic beverages are considered empty calorie foods because other than calories, these contribute no essential nutrients.

 Phytochemicals

 Phytochemicals such as polyphenols are compounds produced naturally in plants (phyto means "plant" in Greek).
 In general, the term identifies compounds that are prevalent in plant foods, but are not proven to be essential for human nutrition, as of 2018.
 There is no conclusive evidence in humans that polyphenols or other non-nutrient compounds from plants confer health benefits, mainly because these compounds have poor bioavailability, i.e., following ingestion, they are digested into smaller metabolites with unknown functions, then are rapidly eliminated from the body.

-While initial studies sought to reveal if dietary supplements might promote health, one meta-analysis concluded that supplementation with antioxidant vitamins A and E and beta-carotene did not convey any benefits, and may increase risk of death.
-Vitamin C and selenium supplements did not impact mortality rate.
-Health effect of non-nutrient phytochemicals such as polyphenols were not assessed in this review.